filips123/PWAsForFirefox/native/README.md

     * `target/release/firefoxpwa-connector` -> `/usr/local/libexec/firefoxpwa-connector`
     * `manifests/macos.json` -> `/Library/Application Support/Mozilla/NativeMessagingHosts/firefoxpwa.json`
     * `userchrome/` -> `/usr/local/share/firefoxpwa/userchrome/`
-6. Create an empty directory `/usr/local/share/firefoxpwa/runtime/` and make it writable by normal users (`777`).
-   This is needed for FirefoxPWA runtime installation and Firefox auto-updates to work.
-   If you do not plan to use Firefox auto-updates, you can restore the permissions after the runtime is installed.

 ```shell
 # Clone the repository and switch into the correct directory